 Considered to be a master carver, all of Buck's works are first grounded in wood carving.
 His artwork also commonly features unique woodblock prints, massive wood sculptures, and colorful wood panels.
 Evoking political broadsides, cartoons, and graffiti, his sculptures often either draw from or comment on elements of popular culture.
-Buck's works have become known for the significant inclusion of icons, images, motifs, and symbols evoking both the natural and the social worlds.
+Buck's works have become known for the significant inclusion of icons, images, motifs, and symbols, evoking both the natural and the social worlds.
 He often uses a nail, pen, or even his fingernail to inscribe the planks of wood that form the base of his sculptures.
 His works frequently reflect a carved image with three-dimensional symbols used for the purpose of commentary on the surrounding world and the position of humans in that world.
 Buck married Deborah Butterfield

-Buck's works are contained in a number of museums, including The Contemporary Museum in Honolulu, HI, the DeCordova Museum in Lincoln, MA, the Hawaii State Art Museum, the Fine Arts Museums of San Francisco, the Yellowstone Art Museum, and the Smithsonian American Art Museum in Washington, D.C.
+Buck's works are contained in a number of museums, including the Honolulu Museum of Art Spalding House in Honolulu, HI; the DeCordova Museum in Lincoln, MA; the Hawaii State Art Museum; the Fine Arts Museums of San Francisco; the Yellowstone Art Museum; and the Smithsonian American Art Museum in Washington, D.C.
 Among Buck's works on display at the Smithsonian are Father and Son

 and Red Jesus

 .
 The artist currently divides his time between his homes in Montana and Hawaii.